Find about what we're up to with regular updates

 As LINA Writing Award recipients, Tom Cookson, Francesca Cocchiara and Sergios Strigklogiannis will contribute to a resonant and reasoned dialogue between emerging creatives, enhancing collaboration and knowledge exchange in the process.

-The IAF and dpr-barcelona will publish their proposed works in May 2023 in print and digital formats, making their words and ideas heard within the European architecture community.
+The IAF and dpr-barcelona will publish their proposed works in May-June 2023 in print and digital formats, making their words and ideas heard within the European architecture community.
 We will also support the writers’ development through the process of working with professional editors, copy-editors, designers, and publishers, actively discussing how books are conceived, produced, and promoted and how to ensure they are not merely products but tools for discussion and spaces of encounter.

 We in the IAF and dpr-barcelona seek to promote emergent voices that will enrich the panorama of architectural thinking.
 We have selected emerging writers with exciting projects and high potential and will immerse them in a collaborative environment to develop their cultural projects within the LINA programme’s parameters.